MarcoGargano/responsive-table/README.md

 How to use those files:
 - **table-mobile.css** and **table-mobile.js** are required to work
-- **table-mobile-theme.css** is optinal, just to apply a great style
+- **table-mobile-theme.css** is optional, just to apply a great style
 - the html files are some demos you can use

 ---